lightbend-labs/dbuild/docs/src/sphinx/dbuild.rst

   version in git master, or svn head.

 optional-extra-build-parameters
-  The "extra" component is optional, as are all of its sub-components.
-Its structure is:
+  The "extra" component is optional, as are all of its sub-components; it describes additional parameters used while building the project, and its content depends on the build system.
+At this time it is only used for sbt builds, in which case its structure is:

 .. code-block:: javascript